Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Model validation

 Similarly, figures~\ref{fig:validation_trained}(b) and ~\ref{fig:validation_trained}(c) show the mean velocity profiles extracted from the channel flow cases at at $Re_\tau=2000$ and $Re_\tau=5200$ (Stage 1), while figure~\ref{fig:validation_trained}(d) and ~\ref{fig:validation_trained}(e) present the periodic hill at $\alpha=1.0$ (Stage 2).
 The final PMoE-S3 model retains the specialized accuracy of experts $E_1$ and $E_2$ in according tests.
-Particularly in the periodic hill case, the baseline model predicts a delayed reattachment near $x/h=7.0$, whereas the PMoE model correctly captures the recirculation bubble size, matching the DNS reattachment at $x/h \approx 5.0$.
+Particularly in the periodic hill case, the reattachment locations are quantified in table~\ref{tab:Separation_location_PH}.
+For the training PH1p0 case, the baseline model predicts delayed reattachments near $x/h=7.31$, whereas the PMoE model provides more accurate predictions for the separation bubble size with the reattachment point of $x/h=5.87$.
+This improvement reflects the model’s ability to capture the enhanced turbulence production and shear-layer dynamics responsible for earlier flow reattachment.

 The capability of the final model PMoE-S3 for trained square duct ($\Rey = 2500 $) is shown in figure~\ref{fig:validation_trained}(f--h).
 Figure~\ref{fig:validation_trained}(f) and \ref{fig:validation_trained}(g) show the velocity profiles at $z/h=0.3, h=D/2$, while the figure~\ref{fig:validation_trained}(h) represents $y/h=0.25, 0.5, 0.75$ and $1.0$ from left to right just as the yellow arrows shown in figure~\ref{fig:flow_regimes}(d).
 The square duct case contains typical corner-induced secondary flow, which cannot be characterized by the SA model based on linear eddy viscosity.
 The results of PMoE-S3, however, have a significant improvement compared to the baseline model.
 This suggests that the trained PMoE-S3 model can effectively represent the secondary flow in the non-flow direction due to the introduction of nonlinear correction based on QCR.
 Moreover, figures~\ref{fig:validation_trained}(i--k) present the results of the SD5693 case.
 The performance of PMoE-S3 remains excellent, with significant improvements in both flow velocity and secondary flow representation compared to the baseline.